Muscogee County DUI Lawyer - Muscogee County DUI Attorney

 A DUI Case In Georgia Is Two Cases, The Civil License (ALS Hearing) And The Criminal Case In The State Court of Muscogee County:

-When charged with DUI in Georgia you only have ten business days to file for an ALS Hearing (Administrative License Hearing).
-The consequences of not having the hearing request filed include, but are not limited to, losing your drivers license.
+When charged with DUI in Georgia you only have thirty business days to file for an ALS Hearing (Administrative License Hearing) or to request an ignition interlock device.
+The consequences of not having the hearing or device request filed include, but are not limited to, losing your drivers license.
 In the event of a refusal to submit to testing (or accusation thereof), the license suspension is a full 12 months.
 During a "refusal suspension," you cannot get a limited or restricted drivers license of any kind.
 The penalty is harsh and severe, yet it is entirely unnecessary.
-Your Muscogee County DUI Attorney will file the 10-day letter along with the required $150 filing fee.
+Your Muscogee County DUI Attorney will file the 30-day letter along with the required $150 filing fee.
 Once filed, the suspension can either be avoided or at least (in the event of multiple offenders) be curtailed.
 This in your affirmative duty.
 The criminal case in State Court will happen either way.
 It is your choice to act and request this hearing to help save your right to drive.
 Act Now!

 The Court Process Is Very Different In Muscogee County And Columbus Georgia Because It Is a Combined, Consolidated Government